2 men shot, 1 dies while sitting in vehicle in Durham

 DURHAM, N.C.
 (WTVD) -- Two men were shot while sitting in a vehicle in Durham on Sunday night; one of them died from their injuries.

 Officers were first called to University Drive near Hill Street around 8 p.m.
 On arrival, officials said they found a man inside a vehicle who had been shot.
-The man was taken to the hospital with "critical injuries," from which he later died.
+Jonathan Lamont Johnson, 29, was taken to the hospital with "critical injuries," from which he later died.

-A short time later, police said a second man who had suffered a gunshot wound was taken to the hospital in a private vehicle with "serious injuries."
+A short time later, police said a second man who had suffered a gunshot wound was taken to the hospital in a private vehicle.
+That victim was treated and released.

 There are no suspect(s) at this time.